Blog Content Overview

 Introduction

-Let’s begin by understanding what are convertible debentures.
-A convertible debenture is a kind of long-term debt which can be transformed into stock after a specific period of time.
+A convertible debenture is a debt instrument issued by a company that can be converted into equity shares of the issuing company after a specified period or upon the fulfillment of certain conditions.
+These instruments combine the features of debt (fixed interest payments) and equity (conversion option), making them attractive to both companies and investors.
 A convertible note or debenture is usually an unsecured bond or a loan as in there is no primary collateral interlinked to the debt.

 A convertible debenture can be transformed into equity shares after a specific period.
 The option of converting debentures into equity shares lies with the holder.
 A convertible debenture will provide regular interest income via coupon payments and repayment of the principal amount at maturity.